drbawb/babou/DEVELOP.md

 All migrations and the corresponding database configuration are contained within `db` `db` is not used as part of the babou runtime (with the exception of the configuration file).

 Type Checking
 ===

-Go is a statically typed language: however it offers an incredibly powerful runtime.
+Go is a statically typed language: though it does offers an incredibly powerful runtime.

 In an effort to create a better programming environment for creating the `babou` web application we have leveraged the Go runtime when it seems prudent to do so.

-Whenever we go around the static type checker: we add functions which enable the `babou` runtime to ensure that all of its required types are satisfied.
+Whenever we side-step the static type checker: we add functions which enable the `babou` runtime to ensure that all of its required types are satisfied.

 These functions are _expected_ to panic across package boundaries: as their failed